basetenlabs/truss/docs/develop/base-images.md

 6. Make sure integration tests pass
     - Integration tests need the new images to be published, so this is a good test for publication as well

+### Use of `TRUSS_BASE_IMAGE_VERSION_TAG`
+`TRUSS_BASE_IMAGE_VERSION_TAG` is used by the truss library to pick the base images for the final model's Dockerfile.
+This is a constant and as such gets bundled with the truss library.
+A specific version of Truss library has a fixed value of `TRUSS_BASE_IMAGE_VERSION_TAG` and thus it always refers to the corresponding base images that have the matching tag.

+Let's look at two practical scenrios:
+1. You have a change that needs to go into base images
+2. You have a change to Truss library that doesn't affect base images, so you don't want to publish them

+#### Change needs to go into base images
+Clearly, you'll need new base images for this.
+So you'll need to generate the new base images using the `generate_images` script.
+You will also need to update `TRUSS_BASE_IMAGE_VERSION_TAG`, so that the truss library starts using the new base images.
+Lastly, you need a new truss library version to pick up that new value of `TRUSS_BASE_IMAGE_VERSION_TAG` value.
+Truss context builder is just a bundling of truss library so that needs publishing as well.
+In short, everything needs publishing and they should use the same version to avoid confusion.
+The version in pyproject.toml should match `TRUSS_BASE_IMAGE_VERSION_TAG`.
+Integration tests work just like the truss library, they use `TRUSS_BASE_IMAGE_VERSION_TAG` to look up base images to build models.
+When `TRUSS_BASE_IMAGE_VERSION_TAG` is incremented, they'll start looking for these new base images.
+So the images need to be pushed before the integration tests can run and pass.
+That's the reason for the suggested flow above, and the corresponding github action.
+In the gh action, the images are built first, then integration tests are run and then library and context builder are published.
+If we publish the images but the integration tests fail after, that's ok.
+These new images are not used until the Truss library and the context builder are published.
+From building images on Baseten point of view, the new images become effectively available when Truss context builder version is incremented in the Baseten Django app.

+#### Change Truss without changing base images
+Say you have a small change that doesn't touch what goes into base images, and you want to release it without creating new base images.
+In this case, you can leave `TRUSS_BASE_IMAGE_VERSION_TAG` untouched, Truss library will continue to use the existing value which will continue to point to existing base images.
+Your other changes can be published to pypi and to context builder image.
+Overall, there's less to do here.